Non Projected Calabi-Yau Supermanifolds over $\mathbb{P}^2$: -projectivity versus non- -projectivity

 The previous theorem has the following obvious corollary, which can be seen as an improvement and a quantitative version of the result in Theorem \ref{embeddingth} in the case at hand. \begin{corollary} The supermanifold $\mani \defeq (\proj 2, \Pi \Omega^1_{\proj 2}, \lambda)$ can be embedded into $G(1|1, \mathbb{C}^{3|3}).$ \end{corollary} \begin{proof} Since we have shown that $\mani = \proj {2}_\Pi$ and the $\Pi$-projective plane $\proj {2}_\Pi$ can be presented as a closed sub-supermanifold inside $G(1|1, \mathbb{C}^{3|3})$, the same holds true for $\mani$ and we have a linear embedding of $\mani$ into $G(1|1, \mathbb{C}^{3|3}).$ \end{proof}

-{\bf Acknowledgements:} We thank Bert van Geemen for several discussions and suggestions.
+{\bf Acknowledgements:} We thank the anonymous referees for their remarks and suggestions that definitely helped us improving the quality and readability of the paper.
+We thank Bert van Geemen for several discussions and suggestions.
 We also thank Yuri Manin for his stimulating suggestions and his availability, and for having gotten us in touch with his former students Ivan Penkov, Igor Skornyakov, and Vera Serganova.
 In particular, we thank Ivan Penkov and Igor Skornyakov for very useful correspondence and for having sent us their previous work on super Grassmannians.
-S.N. thanks Ron Donagi for having suggested him this stimulating research topic.
+S.N. thanks Ron Donagi for having suggested this stimulating research topic.